Breastfeeding is the number one recommended feeding method for infants below the age of six months.

 Maple syrup urine disease

-Maple syrup urine disease is the easiest abnormality to notice in an infant, but also the most dangerous when ignored.
+Maple syrup urine disease is the easiest abnormality to notice in an infant but also the most dangerous when ignored.

-Maple syrup urine disease inhibits the breakdown of isoleucine, isoleucine, and valine amino acids.
+According to Medline Plus, maple syrup urine disease inhibits the breakdown of isoleucine, isoleucine, and valine amino acids.

 You must also note that when ignored, it can quickly lead to death even before you realize its adverse symptoms.